11 adventures to celebrate spring in Seattle

 New to the ballpark this year are two colorful portable carts from Shug’s Soda Fountain, serving Lopez Island Creamery small-batch premium ice cream.
 Grab a burger from Great State or a slice from Ballard Pizza Company for a kid-approved dinner.

 Another perk?
-Children two years of age and under don’t have to have a ticket to attend the game!
+Children 2 and under don’t have to have a ticket to attend the game!

 Spot Wildlife on a Whale Watching Tour

 There’s nothing quite like seeing some of the Puget Sound’s most impressive and awe-inspiring residents up close and personal.
 Spring (March through May) is a prime time to spot gray whales in Washington—20,000 gray whales alone migrate along the coast each year.
 There are a myriad of whale watching excursions to choose from and most will guarantee a 90 percent chance of spotting a whale.
 Gray whales can be seen through May, and Minke, Humpback and Orca whales tend to start making appearances in May, throughout the summer.
 Tours leave from all over the Puget Sound, so pick whichever works best for you—Everett, Seattle, Anacortes, Port Angeles, San Juan Island, and more.
 You can even try whale watching from the shore at Alki Beach.